© Queensland Government

 - light brown to shining red protective outer layer

-- covered with very short hairs.
+- outer layer is finely punctured and covered with very short hairs

 - Oval, whitish eggs laid in and around food.